 CURRENT CONVERSATIONS, 2020

 A swirling ocean current brimming with marine life merges into a youthful face looking to the future.
 This mural was painted with the hope that future generations can foster better relationships with their shared natural world and with each other.
-More updates soon as the project continues.

 Dr. Jess Williams has recently completed a PhD in Mozambique, focused on assessing the impacts of illegal turtle fishing on Mozambican sea turtle populations.
 Jess has generously donated her time and talent and created the curriculum and taught our classes on ocean life.

 Johnathan Darby is our talented artist.
 The children in Mozambique worked with him to design and paint a mural on their school.
 The Mural illustrates their new found knowledge of the rich ocean life in Mozambique and how the Indian Ocean currents connect them to their new friends across the globe in Canada.
 Jonathan has been working with children’s charities for many years and has worked with aptART painting magnificent murals all over the globe.
-Johnathan, his wife Anna and their baby are now on their way to design and paint a mural with the children in Canada.

 Here is a sneak peak at the work we have completed in Mozambique: